websauna/cookiecutter-websauna-app/README.rst

 Usage
 =====

-To generate a new Websauna application package, first install Cookiecutter and websauna.j2secret:
+To generate a new Websauna application package, first install Cookiecutter:

     .. code-block:: shell

-        $ pip install cookiecutter websauna.j2secret
+        $ pip install cookiecutter

 Now run it against this repo: